-The current collective agreement with the PWU (for classifications other than Customer Service Operations (CSO)) expires on March 31, 2020.
+The collective agreement with the PWU (for classifications other than Customer Service Operations (CSO)) expired on March 31, 2020.
 The collective agreement with the PWU for CSO was set to expire on September 30, 2019; however, it was extended to allow for bargaining at the same time as the non-CSO agreement.
-In January 2020, Hydro One and the PWU commenced collective bargaining with the official exchange of bargaining agendas.
-Both sides acknowledged their commitment to working towards the timely completion of collective bargaining.
+On July 17, 2020, Hydro One and the PWU reached tentative deals for both collective agreements.
+The PWU ratified the CSO and non-CSO collective agreements on September 4, 2020 and October 6, 2020, respectively.
+The new CSO agreement expires on September 30, 2022, and the new non-CSO collective agreement expires on March 31, 2023.